midou5098/mohamed-s-AI/README.md

 # mohamed-s-AI
-highly trained LLM using my data to create an AI model that simulates my personality presented in a react.js made page
+fine-tuned LLM (qwen 2.5 3b parameters)  using my data to create an AI model that mimics my personality